ChatSecure/ChatSecure-Push-Android/README.md

 ```
 ### 5. Share your push token

-We reccommend sharing a push token with a *single* recipient.
+We recommend sharing a push token with a *single* recipient.

 ### 6. Send a push message to a push token.